shobande-femi/menufactory/README.md

 To get the user's phone number simply do `it.phoneNumber`.
 The request object contains 'phoneNumber', 'sessionId', 'serviceCode', 'message' and 'operator'.

+Within a state's run, it possible to redirect to another state using `goTo`.
+To redirect to the start state, you can use `goToStart`

 If you need user display prettified, simply use triple quotes and `trimMargin()` as seen in the example above.